mrwonko/Blender-Jedi-Academy-Tools/readme.txt

 File paths in glm files are basically relative to GameData/Base/ or GameData/YourMod/.
 Using the "Base Path" option you can define relative to which folder they should be interpreted.
 Can be left empty if the file's path includes /GameData/.

+Notes:
+  * The "off" flag is ignored by modelview - it hides surfaces that end in "_off"
+  * The X-Axis of a tag-surface goes from vertex 2 towards vertex 0, Y from 1 towards 2.
+In Raven models, the short leg is the X axis, the long one the Y axis, with the origin being at the right angle.

 === Creating new Jedi Academy Animations ===